ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

   bounded testing.
 C/C++ Atomics ABI-compatibility is thus tested for the Mappings above by generating C/C++ Concurrent Programs that permute combinations of Atomic Operations on each Thread of Execution.
-We bound our test size between 2 and 5 Threads of Execution, where each Thread has at least 1 Atomic Operation or Synchronization Operation and at most 5 Atomic Operations or Synchronization Operations.
+We bound our test size between 2 and 5 threads, where each thread has at least 1 atomic operation or fence and at most 5 atomic operations or fences.
 We do not make any statement about the ABI-Compatibility of Concurrent Programs outside these bounds.
 * We test Concurrent Programs with a fixed initial state, loop unroll factor (equal to 1 loop unroll), and function calls or recursion.